How to Change Mac Startup Programs

 Some apps can still launch silently at Mac startup without popping up on the screen.
 By hiding itself at startup, the item runs in the background and is quick to respond whenever you need it.

-- Go to the Apple menu—System Preferences—Users & Groups
+- Go to System Preferences—Users & Groups

-- Click on your account name and go to the Login Items tab
+- Go to the Login Items tab

 - Tick the Hide box of an app you wish to hide at Mac startup